react-voodoo/react-voodoo/readme.md

 	filter:
 		{
-			blur:"5px"
+			blur: "5px"
 		}
 };
 const axisSample  = [// Examples of tween descriptors
 	{
-		target: "someTweenRefId",   // target Voodoo.Node id ( optional if used as parameter on a Voodoo.Node as it will target it ) from    : 0,                // tween start position
+		target  : "someTweenRefId",   // target Voodoo.Node id ( optional if used as parameter on a Voodoo.Node as it will target it ) from    : 0,                // tween start position
 		duration: 100,              // tween duration
 		easeFn  : "easeCircleIn",   // function or easing fn id from [d3-ease](https://github.com/d3/d3-ease)

-		apply   : {// relative css values to be applied
+		apply: {// relative css values to be applied
 			// Same syntax as the styles
 			transform: [{}, {
 				translateZ: "-.2box"